 Fundraising Activities.
-To support children's health and school nutrition education efforts, school fundraising activities during the school day will only sell non-food items or foods and beverages that meet or exceed the USDA Smart Snacks guidelines.
-Schools will also encourage fundraising activities that promote physical activity.
+To support children's health and school nutrition education efforts, school fundraising activities, during and after the school day, will only sell non-food items or foods and beverages that meet or exceed the Smart Snacks nutrition standards.
+School will also encourage fundraising activities that promote physical activity.